Škoda Enyaq: Enyaq Coupé

-The Enyaq Coupé was officially presented on January 31, 2022, in Prague.
+The Enyaq Coupé was officially presented on 31 January 2022 in Prague, Czechia.
 Production started at the Mladá Boleslav plant in February 2022, with an initial production target of 120 units per day.
 The coupé does not offer an entry-level version with the smaller 55 kWh battery available on the regular Enyaq, but a sporty RS version completes the range.

-The coupe version is 4 mm shorter in length and 6 mm taller.
+The coupé version is 4 mm shorter in length and 6 mm taller.